Wajid Ali Khan Burki

-Amid President Ayub Khan's overseas visits, Wajid served as acting President of Pakistan.
-Additionally, he held several ministerial roles and helped facilitate the emigration of Pakistani workers to the UK and the Middle East in the 1960s.
+During President Ayub Khan's overseas visits, he served as acting President of Pakistan.
+He also held several ministerial roles and helped facilitate the emigration of Pakistani workers to the United Kingdom and the Middle East in the 1960s.
 He was instrumental in negotiating with the British Government to establish free immigration rights, which gave the economy of Pakistan a massive boost.
 He also introduced progressive labor legislation and pioneered Pakistan's second national labor policy.

-Following the Bradford smallpox outbreak of 1962, Wajid cracked down on poor vaccination and isolation practices in Karachi.
+Following the Bradford smallpox outbreak of 1962, he cracked down on poor vaccination and isolation practices in Karachi.
 Moreover, he criticised the British government for singling out Pakistani immigrants for the outbreak while ignoring similar conditions among Indian immigrants, questioning the double standard.
 In meetings with British officials, he condemned the physical violence and abuse directed at Pakistanis in Britain, arguing it stemmed largely from economic fear and resentment.

 Between 1958 and 1963, he spearheaded the establishment of several medical organisations, including the Armed Forces Pathological Laboratory, Armed Forces Post Graduate Medical Institute, Pakistan Medical and Dental Council (as Founding Chairman), College of Physicians and Surgeons of Pakistan (as Founding President) and the National Health Laboratories.
-He was also influential in the founding of Islamabad when the city was being planned in 1959 and served as Pakistan's Ambassador to Scandinavia from 1963 to 1966.
-At the age of 88, Khan died from lung cancer in 1989.
+He was also influential in the founding of Islamabad when the city was being planned in 1959.

+He was regarded as a mentor of Zulfikar Ali Bhutto during the early years of Bhutto's political career.
+Having entered the cabinet in 1958 as a junior minister, Bhutto looked at him for support during cabinet meetings.
+When Bhutto's position in the cabinet was at risk following President Ayub's introduction of the 1962 Constitution of Pakistan, Khan was credited with helping him retain his position after Bhutto sought his intervention.
+Khan died of lung cancer in 1989 at the age of 88.

 Early life

 Wajid Ali Khan was born on 28 October 1900 in Jullundur, in a Sunni Muslim Ormur family.
 His father, Jehan Khan Burki, the Khan of Baba Khel, was a landowner.
-Wajid had four brothers, the youngest, Abdul Shaafi Khan Burki (1916–1969), was a pole vault champion who led the All India team to the British Empire Games in 1934.
+He had four brothers, the youngest, Abdul Shaafi Khan Burki (1916–1969), was a pole vault champion who led the All India team to the British Empire Games in 1934.

 He received his early education at Government School Jullundur and Forman Christian School Jullundur (1906–1916), Government College Lahore (1916–1919) and then went to the United Kingdom to study medicine at the University of St. Andrews (1919–1924).
-After graduation, Wajid began working as junior clinical assistant at the Royal London Ophthalmic Hospital from 1924 to March 1925 and then as a senior clinical assistant.
+After graduation, he began working as junior clinical assistant at the Royal London Ophthalmic Hospital from 1924 to March 1925 and then as a senior clinical assistant.
 In October 1925, he received his Doctorate of Medicine degree from the University of St Andrews after submitting his thesis titled, "Anophthalmia and Microphthalmia."